CartoDB/Windshaft-cartodb/docs/anonymous_maps.md

 # Anonymous Maps

-Anonymous maps allows you to instantiate a map given SQL and CartoCSS.
+Anonymous Maps allows you to instantiate a map given SQL and CartoCSS.
 It also allows you to add interaction capabilities using [UTF Grid.](https://github.com/mapbox/utfgrid-spec)

 ## Instantiate